-Attested: Linnonsa (or Linonsa) at position 289 in the Ravenna Cosmography, at the end of a sequence of names apparently heading northwards among the Inner Hebrides.
+Attested: Linnonsa (or Linonsa) at position 289 in the Ravenna Cosmography

-Name Origin: Possibly from λινον ‘linen’ or from ληνεων ‘wine-press’, from ληνος ‘anything shaped like a tub or trough’.
-The ending -sa was common on geographical names around the Mediterranean, especially islands, of which surviving examples include modern Linosa and Lampedusa.
-Other Greek words for wool or harbour are also in the running.
+Name Origin: Maybe from fish traps, because of λινον ‘linen, fishing net’ or possibly ληνος ‘anything shaped like a tub or trough’.
+The ending -sa was common on geographical names around the Mediterranean, especially islands, such as modern Linosa and Lampedusa.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 15 September 2022 Go to main Menu